Libyan Coast Guard

 International Human Rights Le Clinic at University of Turin

 Defence for Children

 A video reconstruction of a pull-back of 47 migrants by the Libyan Coast Guard in November 2017 by Forensic Architecture and Forensic Oceanography.

-The consequences of the agreement for migrants attempting to leave Libya have been catastrophic.
-Deaths by drowning, violence and ill-treatment on board the Libyan Coast Guard vessel have been captured on camera by the crew of Sea-Watch 3.
+The consequences of Italy’s cooperation with the Libyan Coast Guard for migrants attempting to leave Libya have been catastrophic.
+Deaths by drowning, violence, and ill-treatment on board the Libyan Coast Guard vessel were captured on camera by the crew of the Sea-Watch 3.

-In 2012, the Grand Chamber of the European Court of Human Rights found that Italy's ‘push back’ campaign — orchestrated through multiple accords, including the 2008 Berlusconi-Gaddafi Treaty of Friendship — breached international law, specifically the prohibition of torture and inhuman or degrading treatment and protections against collective expulsion.
-These accords have been reactivated through a 2017 agreement between Italy and Libya, which has led to Italy training, equipping, and financing the Libyan Coast Guard and providing technical, strategic and political support.
+In 2012, the Grand Chamber of the European Court of Human Rights found in its Hirsi judgment, that Italy's ‘push back’ campaign — orchestrated through multiple accords, including the 2008 Berlusconi-Gaddafi Treaty of Friendship — breached international law, specifically the prohibition of torture and inhuman or degrading treatment and the prohibition of collective expulsion.
+These accords have been reactivated through a 2017 MoU between Italy and Libya, which has led to Italy training, equipping, and financing the Libyan Coast Guard and providing far-reaching technical, strategic, and political support.

 Illegal methods of border enforcement have proliferated along the borders between rich and poor countries, with well-established consequences for the rights of migrants, including their right to life and the prohibition of torture.
-‘Pull-backs’ are one feature of a growing practice, including the widely criticized EU-Turkey deal, which impinges on migrant rights, while relying on techniques of avoidance of legal responsibility.
-The increasing number of deaths of migrants in the Mediterranean in recent years is a direct result of state practices that neglect international law.
+‘Pull-backs’ are one feature of a growing set of violent practices, including the widely criticized EU-Turkey Statement, which impinges on migrant rights, while relying on the extraterritorialisation of border controls as techniques of avoidance of legal responsibility.
+The increasing number of deaths of migrants in the Mediterranean in recent years is a direct result of States ignoring international law.